 Just about to re-order your salon price lists?
 Or just starting your own hair or beauty business?
 Read this first.

 How many printed price lists a day does your salon hand out to potential new clients?
-Salon price lists take a goodly chunk of your salon marketing budget so make them work harder for you and pay for their keep.
-Here’s how.
+Salon price lists take a sizeable chunk of your salon marketing budget so make them work harder for you and pay for their keep.
+Here’s how:

 Take a fresh look at your price list

-Rather than just ordering a re-print next time why not put 20 minutes aside to re-assess your hair or beauty price list and make it a better salon marketing tool?
+Rather than just ordering a re-print next time why not put 20 minutes aside to reassess your hair or beauty price list and create a better salon marketing tool?
 Make it really sell for you.
 It will be 20 minutes well spent, I promise.

 How to create a successful salon price list – that sells: